Ifigenia (film)

 Ifigenia is a Venezuelan film directed by Iván Feo released in 1987 based on the novel of the same name by Teresa de la Parra.

 Plot

-María Eugenia Alonso, almost a woman, still a teenager, returns from Europe to impose the light of her reason on that of her old house, a temple of boredom, where, as in the old and humid churches, floats the old smell of traditions and race.
-María Eugenia from the beginning proclaims very loudly her independence of spirit and her firm purpose to be guided by clear and logical ideas.
+María Eugenia Alonso returns from Europe to impose logical thinking on her home, which focuses on tradition and race.
+María Eugenia proclaims her independence of spirit and her firm purpose to be guided by clear and logical ideas.
 She rejects an order in which she does not believe and which imposes absurdities: confinement, boredom, prudishness and prohibitions that oppose her desire to live.
 On one side is freedom, passion, uncompromising love and above all life.
 On the other, conformism, security and stability, respect for rules and the consequent social recognition.
-Thus, between a grandmother and a crazy uncle, between an adventurous passion and a conventional marriage, María Eugenia finds herself involved in an overwhelming love triangle whose dangerous consequences will depend on her already prostrate will and will relentlessly decide her destiny.
+Between a grandmother and a crazy uncle, between an adventurous passion and a conventional marriage, María Eugenia finds herself involved in an overwhelming love triangle whose dangerous consequences will depend on her already prostrate will and will relentlessly decide her destiny.